 Nebbiolo often comes with a high price tag, particularly Barbaresco DOCG and Barolo DOCG.
 If you are looking for a more reasonably-priced bottle, look for a nebbiolo from a sub-region like Gattinara DOCG or Langhe Nebbiolo DOC.
 The Lombardy region of Italy also produces quality nebbiolo.
 Valle de Guadalupe is also producing surprisingly smooth, younger nebbiolos in their own style.
 Keep in mind that the Barbaresco and Barolo appellations ensure that 100% nebbiolo is used for these wines; other regions may blend the grape.
 A few producers to start with are G.B.
-Burlotto and Vietti from Piemonte, Italy and Duoma from Mexico.
+Burlotto and Vietti from Piemonte (the Piedmont wine region), Italy and Duoma from Mexico.

 A Statement Wine